starparvin/Getting-and-Cleaning-Data/CodeBook.md

 Original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Cleaning tha data procedure
+Cleaning tha data procedure:

-* Merges the training and test sets to create one data set, namely train/X_train.txt with test/X_test.txt, the result of which is a 10299x561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561"), train/subject_train.txt with test/subject_test.txt, the result of which is a 10299x1 data frame with subject IDs, and train/y_train.txt with test/y_test.txt, the result of which is also a 10299x1 data frame with activity IDs.

-* Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
-The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
-All measurements appear to be floating point numbers in the range (-1, 1).

-* Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set:
+* Read the X,Y and Subject files from both training and test folders and connecting the two by rbind function.
+* The X data frame contains 10299 observations and 561 attributes.
+* The Y and Subject data frames tells the Activity ID and subject performing the activity for each observation.
+* The project requires to select the attributes that are mean or std of other measurements so we need to read "features.txt" to find out the column numbers of such attributes.
+Only 66 out of the 561 features matched.
+* We then select the desired columns of X data frame, found out in the previous step.
+* Read the "activity_labels.txt" to find the mapping between the activities and their IDs.
+Use this information to change the Y data frame from ID to their descriptive values:

         walking